 The legend was right on this year.
 The last three days have been the coldest in Naples since winter started.
 There was snow on Vesuvius for the first time; it was spread down about one-third of the slope, meaning that the snow line must have been at about 2000 feet, low enough to powder the tops of the hills along the Sorrentine peninsula and all of the mountains surrounding Naples, itself.
 It didn’t snow any at sea-level, but we did get hail, and the temperature was cold enough to keep the hail on the ground for a while.
 It covered the walkways along the seafront and was enough like snow for a short time to enable kids to scoop together a slush-ball or two.

-blackbirds, this is the first day of the Year of the
+female blackbirds, this is the first day of the Year of

-of the Blackbird or Crow or Raven or at least a Year
+the Blackbird or Crow or Raven or at least a Year of the

-of the Smooth Segue.)
-It’s time to go down to the
+Smooth Segue.)
+It’s time to go down to the nearby

-nearby Chinese restaurant and say good-bye to the
+Chinese restaurant and say good-bye to the family that

-family that runs it; they are going back to China
+runs it; they are going back to China after years in

-after years in Naples.
-I remember when there were
+Naples.
+I remember when there were absolutely no Chinese

-be able to return home, as is the wish of so many
+enough money to be able to return home, as is the wish

 unaccustomed position, itself, of being somewhat of a